 How Do Real Estate Teams Work?

-Confessions of a Real Estate Team Leader
+The Basics of a Real Estate Team

-In general, the team leader is the individual who handles the listings.
-Team leaders list; team members work with buyers.
-In some team formats, all of the members are encouraged to pursue listings under certain circumstances, but most often the leader is the Rainmaker, the individual who brings in the business.
+The team leader is generally the agent who handles the listings.
+Team leaders list, then team members work with buyers.
+In some team formats, all members are encouraged to pursue listings under certain circumstances, but most often the leader is the rainmaker—the individual who brings in the business.

-Team leaders compensate team members in various manners.
-Pay can range from a flat rate for a salaried associate, to receipt of a portion of the team leader's commission to a particular percentage split based on performance, or any combination thereof.
-All real estate commissions are negotiable.
+Leaders compensate members in various ways.
+Pay can range from a flat rate for a salaried associate or a portion of the team leader's commission to a particular percentage split based on performance.
+It might be a combination of all of the above.

 Fiduciary Relationships and Real Estate Teams

-It makes little difference to many team leaders whether a team member is the procuring cause who produces a buyer or if it's an agent at another company.
+It makes little difference to most leaders whether a team member is the procuring cause who produces a buyer, or if it's an agent at another company.
 A team leader's interest is in selling the home for the seller.

 At the time of writing, Elizabeth Weintraub, CalBRE #00697006, is a Broker-Associate at Lyon Real Estate in Sacramento, California.